 First is positioning your mouth.
-I play on the side of my mouth because I feel it creates a better drone with the air being focused closer to the side of the didge.
+I play on the side of my mouth because I feel it creates a better drone, focusing the air closer to the side of the didge.
 Many players play straight on, which also creates a strong drone.
-Whatever feels comfortable for you.
+Play however feels comfortable for you.

-Buzz your lips while blowing out.
-Many try to blow too hard but agaves don’t need much to produce a drone.
-The tighter the buzz the better the drone.
-You will get better and better at tightening your lips with time as your muscles get used to the new exercise.
+Next, buzz your lips while blowing out.
+Most new players try to blow too hard; agaves don’t need much to produce a drone, so power isn’t paramount.
+The tighter the buzz the better the crisper the drone.
+You’ll get better and better at tightening your lips with time as your muscles get used to the new exercise.

 Any sound that you can make will exit the didgeridoo in a cool way.
 I love hearing people when they first start playing because they create vocals that I would never think of.
-That is one of the beautiful things about the didge.
-Bird sounds, such as that of the kookaburra are popular and so are dingo bark sounds.
-I rarely use these but rather try to create unique sounds or sing along with the drone.
-Nothing sounds bad so experiment with a variety of sounds.
+That’s one of the beautiful things about the didge.
+Bird sounds, such as that of the kookaburra are popular, as are dingo bark sounds.
+I rarely use these, instead trying to create unique sounds or sing along with the drone.
+Nothing sounds bad, so experiment with a variety of sounds.

 I use my tongue probably the most when playing.
 Tapping your tongue on your teeth can create a nice drum sound.
-Rolling your tongue (as if speaking a double r in Spanish) sounds great and you can add vocals at the same time for a cool effect.
-Moving your tongue back and forth at different speeds is also a cool effect.
+Rolling your tongue (as if speaking a double r in Spanish) sounds great and you can add vocals at the same time for a layered effect.
+Moving your tongue back and forth at different speeds is also an effective technique.

 You can pop your cheeks for an explosive sound.
 Alternate back and forth between the left and right cheeks to create movement.
-The tighter your cheeks the sharper the drone, whereas with cheeks puffed out the sound is a little flatter.
-You can make the sound travel up and down the didge alternating between keeping your cheeks in tight to puffing them out.
+The tighter your cheeks, the sharper the drone; with cheeks puffed out, the sound is a little flatter.
+You can make the sound travel up and down the didge alternating between keeping your cheeks in tight and puffing them out.

 Toots are a higher pitch sound you can create to add some variation to the drone.
-I don’t use them as much, (partly because I am not that good at them) but they can add texture to rhythms are a great sound to add to your repertoire.
-The sound is created like playing a trumpet.
-So instead of buzzing your lips this would be a tight lipped approach.
-Through concentration of air you can do several overtone notes.
-I can get two sometimes three but some players can reach more.
+I don’t use them as much (partly because I’m not that good at them), but they can add texture to rhythms and are a great sound to add to your repertoire.
+The sound is created by playing like you’re playing a trumpet.
+So instead of buzzing your lips, this is a tight-lipped approach.
+Through the concentration of air, you can do several overtone notes.
+I can get two, sometimes three, but some players can reach more.
 Thinner necks on didgeridoos can make it easier to reach these overtones.

-There are numerous websites which explain this process in great detail.
+There are numerous websites that explain this process in great detail.
 It is a rhythm in itself that comes with practice.
-Once you learn it and can do it you will realize it is not as difficult as it seems.
-Once circular breathing is learned the possibilities of what you can do with this instrument are endless.
+Once you learn it, you’ll realize it isn’t as difficult as it seems, and the possibilities of what you can do with this instrument are endless.